 No aliasing and no need to use oversampling.

-The creator, Keith Woods, is very responsive to inputs from users and has in the past added features and fixed issues very quickly.
+The creator, Keith Wood, is very responsive to inputs from users and has added features and fixed issues very quickly.

 I found no ‘bugs’, had no crashes.
-Very stable.
+Appears very stable.